Engin-Boot/pong-stage-shrutibnehe/Stage0/Collisioncheck.md

 ## Feature

-This module will check the type of collison
+This module will check the type of collision

 ## Acceptance Criteria

 ### Scenario: Collision of Ball with Paddle

 Given player is playing game
-When ball hits paddle of player1 or player2
+When ball hits paddle of player 1 or player 2
-Then return "Paddle Ball Collision" with player no to 'ScoreCalculator' module and 'UpdateBallDirection' module
+Then return "Paddle Ball Collision" with player no to 'Score Calculator' module and 'Update Ball Direction' module

 ### Scenario: Collision of Ball with walls

 Given player is playing game
 When ball hits the walls
-Then return "Ball Wall Collision" to 'UpdateBallDirection' module
+Then return "Ball Wall Collision" to 'Update Ball Direction' module